jryantap/CSCI370-TeamProject/GroupProject/Docs/UserManual.md

 #### 3.1 System Menu
 Upon launching the app, users are presented with the main interface.
 ##### 3.1.1 Main Interface
-At the main interface, users can select an existing list or click on the "+" floating action button at the bottom right of the screen.
+At the main interface, users can select an existing list or click on the "+" at the top of the screen.
 Selecting an existing list opens the list and reveals its contents.
 Clicking the "+" button brings the user to the "Create New List" screen.
 ##### 3.1.2 Create New List